 This Iguana has such a low calcium level that the muscles are twitching.
 This is called tetany, and is a serious sign.
 The two most common causes of tetany in an Iguana are MBD and Kidney failure.

 This Iggie is so weak it cannot move properly

 A diagnosis of NSHP is made based on history, physical exam findings, and radiography.
 The history might indicate a diet of iceberg lettuce, dog or cat food, or packaged iguana meal.
 Swelling of the jaw and legs, low body weight, weakness, dehydration, poor appetite, and lethargy all might be noted on physical exam.
-X-rays are very diagnostic.
-Even though this is a problem of low calcium level, blood samples show normal calcium levels commonly.

 This is the femur (thigh) bone of a healthy iguana.
 Compare it to the diseased one below.

 This is the thinning (arrow) that occurs in this disease.
 In addition to poor bone strength, this iguana has an infection.

 This iguana has a severe form of the disease.
 The spine is deformed which has interfered with the nervous system, so it is unable to walk or eat well.
 This creature is gravely ill.
 To let a creature deteriorate to this point is a crime.

 An x-ray reveals the extent of the curvature problem to the spine